From the show's creators comes the groundbreaking novel inspired by the hit Broadway show Dear Evan Hansen.

 As the stakes rise on the basketball court, at school, and at home, Nikki's confidence plummets.
 Can she learn to compete at this new, higher level?
 And how hard is she willing to work to find out?

-Pretty Little Liars meets Dan Savage in this modern, fresh, YA debut about an unapologetically queer teen working to uncover a blackmailer threatening him back into the closet.
+Riverdale meets Love, Simon in this modern, fresh, YA debut about an unapologetically queer teen working to uncover a blackmailer threatening him back into the closet.

 Aristotle and Dante Discover the Secrets of the Universe meets I'll Give You the Sun in an exhilarating and emotional novel about the growing relationship between two teens boys, told through the letters they write to one another.